Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Exciton dephasing

 In order to be more quantitative about these timescales, we introduce a frequency autocorrelation function, $\langle \delta\omega(t) \delta\omega(0)\rangle$, which is a function of the frequency deviation about the mean, $\Delta$, and a certain correlation time for the fluctuations, $\tau_c = \gamma^{-1}$:

 The dephasing time is related to the correlation time, $T_2 = (\Delta^2\tau_c)^{-1}$~\cite{hamm2011concepts}.
 Note that this formulation has no underlying assumption concerning the nature of the environmental fluctuations.
 If $\Delta >> \gamma$, the fluctuations are relatively slow, enabling the system to sample a broad inhomogeneous distribution of environmental conditions.
 This condition does not result in the time-domain response shown in Fig.~\ref{fig:Kubo}(d) and accordingly, the absorption/emission spectrum takes a Gaussian lineshape whose width has no dependence on the correlation time, but is rather limited by the width of the inhomogeneous distribution sampled, and accordingly the lineshape does \emph{not} carry any information on the bath interactions.
 On the other hand, if the fluctuations are rapid enough, $\Delta << \gamma$, in the motional narrowing limit, the linewidth becomes increasingly narrow and assumes a Lorentzian form where the \textbf{homogeneous} linewidth, $\gamma = \tau_c^{-1}$ is now directly related to the dephasing time and thus quantifies the system-bath interactions.
 An intermediate regime with comparable homogeneous and inhomegeneous contributions to the linewidth is possible in systems that are subjected to static and dynamic disorder.
-In such cases, the optical lineshape has a much more complex behaviour with the linewidth which is not directly correlated with he dephasing rate albeit being dependent on it. \\
+We note that highly crystalline systems can also fall into this category subject to the inevitable disorder from the fabrication.~\cite{siemens2010resonance} In such cases, the optical lineshape has a much more complex behaviour with the linewidth which is not directly correlated with he dephasing rate albeit being dependent on it. \\